 Princeton Yoga has so much more going on this season and more new classes and events added all the time.

 With our new scenic 5-acre campus, this fall, with the autumn colors, we hope that you will find Princeton Yoga to be that “mini-retreat in your own backyard” and ‘fall’ into something wonderful.

 “…Tell me, what is it you plan to do with your one wild and precious life?”

-In peace, health and summer adventures,
+In peace, health and new fall beginnings,